b4rtt/cirquee/README.md

 - Functional React components for a modular and reusable codebase
 - Tailwind CSS for efficient and responsive styling
+- NativeWind for styling
 - Zustand for simple and scalable state management
-- React Navigation for seamless navigation between screens
+- Expo router for navigation
 - Expo for streamlined development and deployment
 - TypeScript for enhanced type safety and developer productivity
 - ESLint and Prettier for consistent code style and quality
-- Jest and React Native Testing Library for comprehensive testing
-- Continuous Integration and Deployment (CI/CD) with GitHub Actions

 ## TODO
 - Add https://docs.expo.dev/guides/react-compiler/ EXPERIMENTAL